AFF Youth Gala

 180 Minutes

-Shortlisted films from the AFF Youth Filmmaking Competition will be presented and awarded at the AFF Youth Gala, where young filmmakers will have the chance to walk the pink carpet, get their photo snapped and see their work on the big screen in front of a full cinema.
-A special night for young filmmakers and families hosted by Behind the News' Jack Evans.
+Nominated films from the AFF Youth Filmmaking Competition will be presented and awarded at the AFF Youth Gala, where young filmmakers will have the chance to walk the pink carpet, get their photo snapped and see their work on the big screen in front of a full cinema.
+A special night for young filmmakers and families.

 Students will compete for the following awards: